Guides

 Before configuring anything, articulate what success looks like.
 Vague goals like "improve contract management" are not actionable.
 Specific, measurable objectives drive focused implementation:

-• Enable sales team to generate standard contracts without legal involvement
+• Enable the sales team to generate standard contracts without legal involvement

-Additional objectives might include creating a centralized, searchable repository for all 500+ active contracts or reducing contract drafting time by 60% through template standardization.
+Additional objectives might include creating a centralized, searchable repository covering every active contract, or cutting drafting time for your highest-volume agreement through template standardization.
+Fill in the numbers from your own baseline rather than from a vendor's claim.
 Each objective should have a metric, a target, and a timeline.
 These become your post-implementation scorecard.

 Identify Stakeholders